-The Pastoral Lead Assistant Headteacher, in liaison with the Senior Leadership Team and RE leader, will plan, monitor and evaluate acts of Collective Worship.
+The RE coordinator, in liaison with the Deputy Headteacher, will plan, monitor and evaluate acts of Collective Worship.

 The Organisation of Collective Worship

 Assembly and Collective Worship are two different and distinct activities.
 An assembly is a gathering together for the purpose of giving information, notices, reiterating school rules etc. Collective Worship is the part of that gathering together where an act of worship takes place.
 Between the two activities, which are held together for logistic reasons we ensure that children are clear when 'Assembly' finishes and 'Collective Worship' begins or vice versa.